 Our Sports Medicine Fellowship Program draws on a rich heritage in sports medicine education, continuing a legacy begun by Gary Poehling, MD, Walton Curl, MD, and David F. Martin, MD.

-The program is based at , Wake Forest Baptist Medical Center, a busy tertiary referral center in the Triad drawing a diverse patient population from a tri-state area.
+The program is based at Wake Forest Baptist Medical Center, a busy tertiary referral center in the Triad drawing a diverse patient population from a tri-state area.
 This campus also includes the Brenner Children’s Hospital, the Wake Forest School of Medicine and the Medical Plaza - Miller, Sports Medicine - Stratford, and Davie Medical Center.
-Fellows also gain experience at the undergraduate campuses of Wake Forest University and Winston-Salem State University and the University of North Carolina School of the Arts.
+Fellows also gain experience at the undergraduate campuses of Wake Forest University, Winston-Salem State University and the University of North Carolina School of the Arts.

 - To train well-rounded orthopaedic sports fellows who are fully prepared to enter either an academic or private practice after graduation

 - To give fellows broad surgical exposure from simple to complex conditions in all patient populations including pediatric, sports traumatology and hip preservation

 - To provide exposure to the following procedures, including but not limited to the following: